mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/projects/ecu-communication.md

-# ECU Communication and Configuration
+# ECU Connection

-System Monitor supports multiple methods for connecting to an ECU.
-Each ECU must have a unique IP address when connected over Ethernet.
+The Connections tab is used to view and modify the way System Monitor is connected to the ECU.
+To open the Connections tab select: **File > Properties > Connections** or use the ECU Menu.

 ## Connection Methods
 - **IP (Ethernet)** – TCP/IP connection